curiousjp/daz_depthmap_processor/README.md

 * `--depth_cutoff <value>` which will rewrite any point beyond this depth as being at that 'maximum depth', in turn reducing the spread for allocating grey levels.
 This can be expressed either as a bare integer, a float, or in the usual Python forms of scientific notation like 1.5e+38.
 If you specify an argument of 'histo' to this, the program will print a summary of observed depth in your file, which may be useful in setting your cutoff point.
 See below for more information.
 * `--mask` which will write an additional png file representing a black/white mask of area of the image that isn't at the maximum depth.
 * `--noise` which replaces areas of the map at the maximum depth with random noise (you usually won't want this).
+* `--regions` which enables production of region maps for use with hako-mikan's [sd-webui-regional-prompter](https://github.com/hako-mikan/sd-webui-regional-prompter) (see below).
 * `--compress_map` which gets its own section below.
 ### interactively
 ```